• Skip to main content

 Chronic pain conditions include:

-When treating chronic pain, doctors may employ a variety of treatments ranging from targeted injections to surgery, physical or occupational therapy, prescription medications, bracing, and other pain management treatments.
+When treating chronic pain, family medicine providers may employ a variety of treatments ranging from targeted injections to surgery, physical or occupational therapy, prescription medications, bracing, and other pain management treatments.

 At Advanced Medical Clinic, we understand pain.
 We treat people from all walks of life, and we know how to deal with both acute and chronic pain.
 If you are concerned about how chronic pain is affecting your quality of life, Dr. Ishan Gunawardene of Advanced Medical Clinic can answer all your questions.
 To make an appointment with us in Wellington or Royal Palm Beach, request an appointment online or call (561) 434-1935 today.

-Filed Under: Chronic Pain Tagged With: Acute Pain, Back pain, Chronic Pain, Doctor Royal Palm Beach, doctor wellington, Knee Pain, Neck Pain, pain
+Filed Under: Chronic Pain Tagged With: Acute Pain, Back pain, Chronic Pain, family medicine provider wellington, Knee Pain, Neck Pain, pain

 • Go to Next Page »